manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 ## Configure VNC for VM

-1. Log into VM using PuTTY
+1. Log in to VM using PuTTY
 1. Start VNC server
 1. Access VM using a VNC viewer

-	> **Caution:** Start VNC server only if the server has stopped or after a system reboot.
+	> **Caution:** Start VNC server only if the server has stopped or after a system restart.
 If VNC server is already running, then starting VNC again <ins>assigns a new incremental port number</ins> to the instance.

 	----
-	## 1. Log into VM using PuTTY
+	## 1. Log in to VM using PuTTY

 	1. In the **PuTTY Configuration** window, enter the domain host name (or IP address) `oracle_uid@slc10wsw.us.oracle.com`.